Structure-Dynamics Correlation and Its Link to Fragility and Dynamic Heterogeneity

-According to our previous analysis, $B/A(micro)$, the slope of the scaled microscopic energy barrier should be equal to $\gamma T_{VFT}$.
-However, as shown in Fig.\ref{Fig_slope}(a) that does not seem to be the case.
-In the inset of Fig.\ref{Fig_slope}(a) we also plot $B/A(micro)$ against $K_{VFT}$, and again no consistent trend is observed.
+According to our previous analysis, $B/A(micro)$, the slope of the scaled microscopic free energy barrier should be equal to $\gamma' T_{VFT}$.
+However, as shown in Fig.\ref{Fig_slope}(a), that does not seem to be the case.
+In the inset of Fig.\ref{Fig_slope}(a), we also plot $B/A(micro)$ against $K_{VFT}$, and again no consistent trend is observed.
 This behaviour is in stark contrast to that of the macroscopic counterpart.
-The slope of the microscopic energy barrier varies significantly across systems and does not follow a universal trend.
-For instance, in the modified LJ $(q,p)$ system $B/A(micro)$ appears to track both $\gamma T_{VFT}$ and $K_{VFT}$.
+The slope of the microscopic free energy barrier varies significantly across systems and does not follow a universal trend.
+For instance, in the modified LJ $(q,p)$ system $B/A(micro)$ appears to track both $\gamma' T_{VFT}$ and $K_{VFT}$.
 In contrast, the WCA systems, which exhibit the largest variation in fragility, show almost no change in the $B/A(micro)$.
-Interestingly, for the LJ systems, the slope of the scaled microscopic energy barrier varies inversely with both $\gamma T_{VFT}$ and $K_{VFT}$.
+Interestingly, for the LJ systems, the slope of the scaled microscopic free energy barrier varies inversely with both $\gamma T_{VFT}$ and $K_{VFT}$.